E1011 explores both methods of cannabis/hemp extraction

 Butane removes the trichomes from the plant material while preserving the flavors, scents, and other properties of that strain.
-If you have come across cannabis shatter this is among the purest forms of BHO; that is why it has a very clear glassy appearance.
+If you have come across cannabis shatter, this is among the purest forms of BHO; which is why it has a very clear glassy appearance.

 How is BHO Extraction Conducted?

 In BHO extraction, butane is blasted through the cannabis plant material and washes away the chemical compounds such as cannabinoids, terpenes, and lipids from the plant material.
 The next step is to separate the solvent (butane) from the extract.
-The final step is called purging and is very critical since it eliminates butane which is not safe for human consumption.
+The final step is called purging and is very critical since it eliminates potentially toxic butane from the finished product.

 There are different methods that can be used to purge after BHO extraction, vacuum purge is a common method that is effective.

-Amateurs often fail at this step which has led to BHO products being labelled as unsafe, albeit erroneously from our perspective.
-When purging is done well, a near-pure extract can be obtained.
+Amateur extractors often fail at this step which has led to BHO products being labeled as unsafe, albeit erroneously from our perspective.
+When purging is done correctly, a near-pure extract can be obtained.

 Butane is a very volatile compound and is consequently explosive in nature.
 As alluded to earlier, spontaneous fires are always a risk with this method of extraction.

-To prevent this, a closed loop system is often used to minimize exposure to the external environment and hence remedy the risk of explosions.
+To prevent this, a closed-loop system is often used to minimize exposure to the external environment and minimize the risk of explosions.

 For a home extraction an open loop might be used when necessary precautions are in place.
 We do not recommend trying this on your own and would hope that anyone who does, uses the outdoors and has a fire-safety system in place.